Wollac/iota-crypto-demo/examples/ed25519/README.md

-Create bundles using the Ed25519 signature scheme as described in RFC-0009.
+Create bundles using the Ed25519 signature scheme as described in the IOTA protocol RFC-0009.

 ```
 go run examples/ed25519/main.go -inputs 2 -timestamp 0